vanyossi/artscript/README.md

 - **Tk:** For Gui.
 - **ImageMagick (6.7.5 and up):** Library for manipulating image formats.
-- **calligraconverter:** Handles converts from XCF, ORA and KRA files.
+- **calligraconverter (optional):** Handles converts from XCF, ORA and KRA files.
+- **inkscape (optional):** If inkscape is present it will be usen to convert svg, otherwise imagemagick will process them.

 ### What it does
 Artscript is a GUI wrapper for convert and calligraconvert.
-It will accept a list of images and make a series of operations like resize, add watermark, add suffix,preffx to output filename and change file format.
+It will accept a list of images and make a series of operations such as resize, add watermark, add a suffix or preffx to the output filename and change file format.
 All or some at the same time.

 It will output all files to the current directory.

-It's perfect for preparing images before publishing (web for ex), create thumbnails or collage of images in directory, for example
+It's perfect for preparing images before publishing (web for ex), create thumbnails or collage of images in directory, for example.

 # How to run it